SerendipityOrg/TradeMan-Dev-Guidelines/docs/new_project_kit/discovery_and_ideation_worksheet_template.md

 **Fill in your personas:**

 ```
-### Persona 1: [Name]
+**Persona 1: [Name]**

 - Background:
 - Goals:
 - Pain points:

-### Persona 2: [Name]
+**Persona 2: [Name]**

 - Background:
 - Goals:
 - Pain points:
 ```

-## 4. Customer Journey Ideas
+## 4. In-App User Journey Ideas

-**Introduction:** Map out ideas for customer touchpoints at different stages of their journey with your product.
-This helps in identifying opportunities for engagement and improvement.
+**Introduction:** Map out ideas for user interactions and experiences at different stages of their journey within your app.
+This helps in identifying opportunities for engagement and improvement in the app's flow and functionality.

-**Guidelines:** Consider both digital and non-digital touchpoints.
-Think about the user's emotional state at each stage.
+**Guidelines:** Focus on key user actions and transitions between different features or sections of the app.
+Consider the user's goals and emotional state at each stage.

 **Todo List:**

-- [ ] Define key stages of the customer journey
+- [ ] Define key stages of the user's journey within the app
-- [ ] Brainstorm potential touchpoints for each stage
+- [ ] Brainstorm potential user actions and interactions for each stage
-- [ ] Consider how to address user needs at each touchpoint
+- [ ] Consider how to address user needs at each point in the journey
-- [ ] Identify potential pain points in the journey
+- [ ] Identify potential pain points or friction in the app journey
-- [ ] Think about how to create positive emotional experiences
+- [ ] Think about how to create positive user experiences and smooth transitions

 **Example:**

-> ### Awareness
+> **Onboarding**
 >
-> - Touchpoint idea 1: Targeted LinkedIn ads highlighting project management pain points
-> - Touchpoint idea 2: Guest blog posts on popular project management websites
+> - Journey point 1: First-time app launch - Show a brief, skippable tutorial highlighting key features
+> - Journey point 2: Create first project - Offer templates and guided setup to ensure quick success

-**Fill in your journey ideas:**
+**Fill in your in-app journey ideas:**

 ```
-### Awareness
+**Onboarding**
+- Journey point 1:
+- Journey point 2:
+**Core Task Execution**
+- Journey point 1:
+- Journey point 2:
+**Advanced Feature Discovery**
+- Journey point 1:
+- Journey point 2:
+**Collaboration and Sharing**

-- Touchpoint idea 1:
+- Journey point 1:
-- Touchpoint idea 2:
+- Journey point 2:

-### Consideration
+**Reporting and Analysis**

-- Touchpoint idea 1:
+- Journey point 1:
-- Touchpoint idea 2:
+- Journey point 2:
 ```

-### [Continue for each stage]

 ## 5. Feature Ideas